 Katarina Hruskova *1984 in Ruzomberok, lives and works in Berlin and Ruzomberok.
 She studied at the Rietveld Academie in Amsterdam (BFA) and the Royal College of Art in London (MA).

-Hruskova’s work in photography, installation and written/spoken word translates the body’s affective relationship to space by relating an intimacy to the inanimate and inconspicuous.
+Hruskova’s work in photography, installation and written/spoken word translate the body’s affective relationship to space by relating an intimacy to the inanimate and inconspicuous.

 She points out the potency of objects and matter that slip under the radar by way of constant presence and proximity.
 She creates places of safety to nudge at their borders; her work occupies a fragile comfort zone where persistent stillness provokes transformation.